cyrixninja/Cowboy-s-Adventure/README.md

 ## What we learnt 📚
-We learned about how to host website using godaddy and GitHub pages.It was very easy to host website using GoDaddy and JavaScript.
+We learned about how to host website using godaddy and GitHub pages.It was very easy to host website using GoDaddy and GitHub Pages.
 We also learnt about how to make animation in javascript and integrate it all in a single website.

 ## What's next for Cowboys-Adventure?
 Add more Minigames and features to it